ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Inner Sanctum Rooms.md

 # Room 3
 This is the room of Arch Aries.
 See [[History of Orindia]].

-Letter from Herbert saying he arrived to Renebaum, Arch Aries after a few days of sailing and it made him realize how much more convenient it would have been in the old days when the railway trc
+Letter from Herbert saying he arrived to Renebaum, Arch Aries after a few days of sailing and it made him realize how much more convenient it would have been in the old days when the railway tracks extended all the way north.
+Arch Aries is a destination with which I am well acquainted, having traveled here countless time on business for Synka,.
+This time however, I will avoid the familiar towns and factories and will instead trek along the northern coast, an area with which he is wholly unfamiliar.